-The interior of the space ship was made weightless because Kubrick had it shot within a centrifuge, built specially for the film at the cost of $750,000 by engineering firm Vickers-Armstrong.
-The 40-foot revolving set was Kubrick’s pride and joy.
+The interior of the spaceship was made weightless because Kubrick had it shot within a centrifuge, built especially for the film at the cost of $750,000 by aircraft engineering firm Vickers-Armstrong.
+Weighing 30 tons, the revolving set was 40-feet in diameter and 20 feet wide – it was Kubrick’s pride and joy.

 Initial screenings did not fare well.
 Predictably, a 160-minute movie consisting mainly of silence and (deliberately) banal dialogue left critics and some audiences bemused and/or irritated.
 The New York Times called it “Boring”.

-HAL murders the crew of the Jupiter-bound Discovery One, then strands surviving astronaut Dave Bowman (Keir Dullea) in a pod outside, refusing to open the doors.
+HAL (notably, and apparently accidentally, one letter removed from computer giant IBM) murders the crew of the Jupiter-bound Discovery One, then strands surviving astronaut Dave Bowman (Keir Dullea) in a pod outside, refusing to open the doors.

 Without a helmet, Bowman launches himself through space, breaking in through the emergency airlock, then suiting up and heading to the processor core to switch HAL off.